 The Swan is gorgeous, a contemporary take on a village local.
 It’s part of a new wave of pubs that open all day and do so much more than serve a good pint.
-The locals love it.
-They come for breakfast, pop in to buy a loaf of bread, then return for afternoon tea and raid the cake stands.
+Come for breakfast, pop in to buy a loaf of bread, then return for afternoon tea and raid the cake stands.
 It’s right on the bustling street, with a sprinkling of tables and chairs on the pavement in French-café style.
 Interiors mix old and new brilliantly.
 You get Farrow & Ball colours and cool lamps hanging above the bar, then lovely old rugs on boarded floors and a wood-burner to keep things toasty.
 Push inland to find an airy restaurant open to the rafters that overlooks the garden.
-Here you dig into Tom Blake’s fabulous food (he’s ex-River Cottage), anything from grilled Cornish herring to a three-course feast, maybe crispy Lyme Bay cuttlefish, slow cooked Quantock venison, chocolate and salted caramel tart.
+Here you dig into Tom Blake’s fabulous food (he’s ex-River Cottage), anything from grilled Cornish herring to a three-course feast.
 Bedrooms are lovely.
 Two have fancy baths in the room, you get vintage French furniture, iPod docks, colourful throws and walk-in power showers.
 Glastonbury is close, as are the Mendips.